 Youth coaches will generally offer face-to-face sessions, however many will now offer coaching over the phone, via email or using Skype.

-Youth coaches aim to inspire and motivate their clients using a variety of methods.
 The main purpose of a youth coach is to give the young person the confidence to realise their potential.
 Through achieving this, the two will work together to devise strategies to achieve their ambitions.

 Youth coaching prices

 The cost of a youth coach will vary from each individual.
 Prices will depend on factors including location, the type of coaching needed and the length of sessions.

 Child safety and protection

 As a parent, you will want to be sure that the youth coach you and your teenager choose hold the relevant experience, training and insurance.
 All youth coaches should be DBS checked (previously known as CRB) to ensure they do not have a criminal record.

 This is where you can submit feedback about the content of this page.